Gliomas

 CAR T-Cell therapy for treatment of gliomas

-A recently created immunotherapy for the treatment of tumours is called chimeric antigen receptor-engineered T-cell (CAR-T) therapy.
-Its usage in the treatment of solid tumours, such as gliomas, has been investigated because CAR-T therapy has demonstrated remarkable efficacy in the treatment of CD19-positive haematological malignancies.
+A recently created immunotherapy for the treatment of tumors is called chimeric antigen receptor-engineered T-cell (CAR-T) therapy.
+Its usage in the treatment of solid tumors, such as gliomas, has been investigated because CAR-T cell therapy in China has demonstrated remarkable efficacy in the treatment of CD19-positive hematological malignancies.

 We Are Online!
 Chat With Us!